 Try this Strawberry-Rhubarb Slump recipe, or contribute your own.
-"Corn" and "Desserts" are two of the tags cooks chose for Strawberry-Rhubarb Slump.
+"Corn" and "Desserts" are two tags used to describe Strawberry-Rhubarb Slump.

 "Yummy and very quick.
 Might make the dumpling-ish topping a bit more wholesome with almond or WW flour next time. "- clairhec